 Fantastic!
 Now is the best time to Take Action and see the many ways you can get involved with HNP!

 Thank you for asking!
 We greatly appreciate your support.
-You can donate online by going HERE (link to donate page) or you can send a check made payable to: Human Needs Project, 36 Professional Center Parkway, San Rafael, CA, 94903.
+Click Here to donate online, or you can send a check made payable to: Human Needs Project, 36 Professional Center Parkway, San Rafael, CA, 94903.